-The Group has predetermined benchmarks which must be met to trigger payments under the STI scheme.
-There is an overachievement element to these payments, meaning it is possible to achieve greater than 100% of the base incentive amount.
+The Group has predetermined metrics, set each year, which must be met in order to achieve a payout under the STI scheme.
+There is a stretch element to these payments, meaning it is possible to achieve greater than 100% on some elements of the payout amount including achievement in excess of the stretch target.
+Payout is subject to Board discretion at all times.